tekknolagi/isdt/assignments/02-cli-constructive.md

 the contents of the original directory from a certain point in time.
 Take a moment to SSH to the server and see for yourself!

-The first piece of each snapshot's name--`daily`, in this example--represents the frequency at which those snapshots are taken.
-The second part--`2021-09-22_0010`--is the date and time at which it was taken.
+The first piece of each snapshot's name---`daily`, in this example---represents the frequency at which those snapshots are taken.
+The second part---`2021-09-22_0010`---is the date and time at which it was taken.
 Snapshots that happen more frequently are also deleted more aggressively, meaning that the granularity of snapshots goes down the further you go back.

 Note that, to prevent overwhelming tools that recursively traverse a directory tree, the `.snapshot/` directory only shows up in listings (`ls -a`) in your